vmendis/VagrantAlpineApacheDocker/README.md

 provision a simple Linux server, build a web service based on nginx and serve out a simple web page.

+NOTE: The code will run on Linux or MacOS machines.
+But will not work on Windows machines as there is no native 'sshd' support on Windows.

 1. Download and install the correct versions of following software :
    1a.
 VirtualBox
        https://www.virtualbox.org/